Devils Don't Surrender - Fast Play Rules for the Battle of Camerone

 Sniper Fire

-Spanish Shoot
+Mexican Shoot

-Spanish Move
+Mexican Move

 Melee

 Shooting: French figures may shoot out through loopholes in the walls and structures, Mexicans may not fire through the walls at targets inside.
 Once inside the compound Mexican bases may fire at the French.
 Roll 1D6 for each base firing.
-Hits are scored on a 6 at long range (up to 12"), and on a 5 -6 at short range (6" or less).
+Hits are scored on a 6 at long range (up to 12"), and on a 5 -6 at short range (less than 6").
 Bases inside the barn, stable, or other structure get a saving throw for each hit.
 On a roll of 1-3 the base is eliminated, on a roll of 4-6 the structure has protected the base and the hit is ignored.

 Move: Bases can move 6".
 Bases cannot enter a structure if an enemy base is already inside.
 A Mexican base cannot climb the wall unless it was at the base of the wall at the start of the turn.
 If this is the case the base can move to the far side of the wall but this uses up its entire move for the turn.
 If a French base is on the other side of the wall it gets a free shot - roll 1D6, the Mexican base is eliminated on a roll of 5-6.